Some history of the Horse and Jockey Inn at Inkford in Wythall in the county of Worcestershire.

 Richard and Ann Hughes respoded to the above notice which shows that the pub was part of 46 acres of farm land which was leased by the Solihull Charity Estate.
 Richard Hughes was born locally but his wife Ann hailed from Yorkshire.
 Their daughter Caroline, who was born and grew up in the pub, married farmer Robert Martin at Wythall Parish Church in December 1874.
 The couple would take over the pub and farm, the licence passing to Robert James Martin.
 Their son, James Richard Martin, would become something of a pioneer in the automotive industry.
 After a period working for Daimler, he became a partner in the firm Johnson, Hurley and Martin, a company based in Coventry that concentrated on Alpha engines but were also involved in car production and motorcycle manufacturing.

 Leaving the Horse and Jockey, the Martin family moved to Ladywood where Robert worked as a gardener.
 Frederick Summers was publican by 1888.
 The fact that he was also a butcher by trade does suggest that this business was being conducted on the premises.
-Born in 1850 at Leamington, he had married the widow Charlotte Eccleston in June 1883.
+Born in 1850 at Leamington, he had earlier traded as a butcher with his father at Cheapside in Birmingham.
+He married the widow Charlotte Eccleston in June 1883.
 The couple also farmed land whilst running the Horse and Jockey.
-Frederick would later become the publican of the Lamb and Flag Inn on Unicorn Hill at Redditch before moving to the Bell Inn at Lapworth.
+Frederick would later become the publican of the Lamb and Flag Inn on Unicorn Hill in Redditch before moving to the Bell Inn at Lapworth.

 All this agricultural business is a far cry from more recent times where the building merely acted as a retail outlet for the Fayre and Square and Wacky Warehouse brands.
 These were once operated by the Spirit Group, a branch of Punch Taverns, and was largely within former Allied Domecq public houses.
 All very logical when one considers that, during the inter-war and post-war years, the Horse and Jockey Inn was operated by the Holt Brewery Company when the firm enjoyed some autonomy from Ansell's.